adammorley/binary-tree/README.md

 # binary-tree

-a binary search tree implementation
+a balanced binary search tree implementation in C, implemented as an AVL tree.  tracks multiple inserts of the same value